-The first priority on your pre-travel checklist should be sorting our your paperwork and taking care of any health requirements.
+The first priority on your international travel checklist should be sorting our your paperwork and taking care of any health requirements.
 These can take time to arrange from authorities who don’t like being flexible.
 Get in early and get it done.
+These are important things!

 Yes, OK, so you’ve probably realised you have to have one.
 But have you checked the expiry date?
 Do you know how many blank pages are left and how many you need?
 Some countries require a certain number of blank pages for their visas or require passport validity for up to six months or more.
 I’ve seen people turned away at check-in as a result of these very points.